sebbacon/respire/views/courses/asthma.md

 *Be able to use appropriate tests to assist in confirming diagnosis as per national guidelines.

-*Understand the use of appropriate pharmacological and non-pharmacological management of an person with asthma.
+*Understand the use of appropriate pharmacological and non-pharmacological management of a person with asthma.

 *Understand emergency pathways in primary care, to ensure that patient need is met safely and competently.